Design trends

 Second, the paper and printing specifics for light-colored shirts differ from those of darker shirts.
 Read the transfer paper’s instructions to avoid any mishaps or confusion.

-• Light Transfer Paper.
+• Light transfer paper.
 The transfer paper for light shirts creates a mirror image, meaning you have to flip the design before printing it.
 In the Print Options window, look for a mirror setting or flip it on your design software.

-• Dark Transfer Paper.
+• Dark transfer paper.
 This paper applies the transferred image onto dark-colored fabrics exactly as it appears on the screen – do not mirror the image for dark shirts.

 Finally, make sure your iron-on transfer paper is compatible with your printer.
 Using paper for an inkjet printer on a laser printer can ruin your design and the machine.

-Step 3: Prepare the Workspace
+Step 3: Prepare the workspace

 Woman placing a white t-shirt on an ironing board, preparing the design and the iron, as well as measuring the design placement area.